Dementia vs Aging: Unraveling the Mystery

 Illustration of a brain affected by dementia

-Before we scrutinize the early indicators of dementia, we'll clear up some prevalent inquiries regarding the distinction between dementia and ordinary aging.
+Before we delve into the early signs of dementia, let's address some common questions about the differences between dementia and normal aging.

 Distinguishing Dementia from Normal Aging: Your Questions Answered